 At 22, Panos street, you can visit the permanent collection “Man and Tools” of the Museum of Greek Folk Art, part of its overall collection to be housed in the new museum to operate soon on the block formed by Areos, Adrianou, Vrysakiou and Kladou streets.
 In a contemporary, accommodating environment these collected objects are presented from a point of view that invites the children to explore the narratives behind them, to seek what they might have meant to the person who produced them, and the people who used them in villages and towns, long before mass production.

-A family tour cannot but end with a delicacy!
+A family tour in the children museums in Athens cannot but end with a delicacy!
 At 48 Adrianou street, you will find “Hans &Gretel” that will pleasantly surprise you thanks to its fairytale decoration and its fabulous candies.
 As you walk through the doors of Hans & Gretel you will discover an impressive variety of handmade caramels and candies.
 You can also choose either a bubble waffle in many different colors or the most delicious chimney cake in the city and fill your favorite sweet with anything you like.
 Moreover, you can order ice-cream (handmade and soft) and popsicle in 9 flavors.

 Your other option is more “traditional”, and it represents today’s Greek parents’ childhood memories.
 “Lukumades” can be found on Eolou street and they are made with dough, which is then fried in large pans.
 You can taste the delicious round, crisp lukumades with honey and cinnamon the traditional way or “with a twist”, such as with ice cream on the side, different toppings, filled with chocolate praline, lemon and mastiha cream, vanilla-honey ice cream and caramelized almonds, kazan dipi ice cream or dipped in hot chocolate praline.
 Whichever variation you decide to taste, you can be sure it will be mouthwatering.